mendersoftware/mender-docs/10.Downloads/docs.md

 ### Download

-If you are using *Hosted Mender*, set the following variables with your credentials:
+If you are using *hosted Mender*, set the following variables with your credentials:

 <!--AUTOMATION: ignore -->
 ```bash